The Delivery Address is the address pointing to ImageEngine which you’ll use in your <img>

 Delivery Address on Shared Domain Name

-When an Engine is created upon signing up for a new ImageEngine account, or when a new engine is created without selecting the option to create a custom delivery address, an engine with a valid Delivery Address will be created which is ready to serve traffic.
-This ImageEngine Delivery Address supports HTTPS out of the box through a shared SSL/TLS certificate.
-This default Delivery Address is structured as *.cdn.imgeng.in
+When an Engine is generated during the setup of a new ImageEngine account or when a new Engine is created without opting for a custom delivery address, an Engine with a valid Delivery Address is automatically established.
+This Delivery Address is configured to support HTTPS by default through a shared SSL/TLS certificate.
+The standard format of this default Delivery Address is *.cdn.imgeng.in, where the asterisk (*) symbol denotes a distinct randomly-generated prefix.
+For instance, it could appear as example.cdn.imgeng.in or aabbccdd.cdn.imgeng.in.

 Setting Up a Custom Delivery Address with HTTPS

-Custom Delivery Address with HTTPS Process:
+Here is an overview of the Custom Delivery Address with HTTPS Process:

-Before routing traffic to the new custom Delivery Address, you will need to validate the HTTPS certificate.
+Before routing traffic to the new custom Delivery Address, you must add a CNAME DNS record with the validation record provided in the engine's overview in your DNS to verify the SSL certificate to validate the HTTPS certificate.

-ImageEngine will generate a certificate validation record for you.
+ImageEngine will generate a validation record certificate for you.

 A typical certificate validation record looks like this: